pandasamanvaya/Homomorphic_PCA/README.md

-# HPCA
+# Homomorphic PCA
 This repository focuses on performing PCA on encrypted data.
+It uses [CKKS homomorphic scheme](https://eprint.iacr.org/2016/421.pdf) to perform computations on encrypted data.
 To use this repository, clone the repo and type :-
 ```
 cd Homomorphic_PCA
 python3 pca.py
 ```
+For implementing CKKS homomorphic scheme, we have used SEAL-Python(python binding for the [Microsoft SEAL library](https://github.com/microsoft/SEAL))
-Dependencies required :-
+Dependencies required for this repository are:-
 * [Seal-Python](https://github.com/Huelse/SEAL-Python)
 * PIL
 * sklearn